agoldvarg/agoldvarg.github.io/source/_posts/2015-02-14-keyword-arguments.markdown

 end
 ```

 Notice the `key: value` structure as we define the arguments?
-We can call this new and improved method and pass missing and/or out-of-order arguments:
+We can call this new and improved method without worrying about missing and/or out-of-order arguments:

 ``` ruby
 manipulate_string(volume: 4, string: "Be Quiet")